By Mark Wright, OD, FCOVD,

 The Practice Management Center (PMC) is owned by the Association of Practice Management Educators.
 The PMC conducts free verbal practice valuations combined with a free consultation for buyers and sellers of part, or all, of optometric practices.
 We do this to assist buyers and sellers in creating successful transitions of optometric practices.
 You can learn more about us by going to optometrybusiness.com/pmc.

-If you’re ready to take that first step to either buy or sell part, or all, of an optometry practice, then go to optometrymatch.com, click on REGISTER, and enter your contact information.
-After you’ve registered, if there is a specific practice, then click on PRACTICE INFORMATION, use the password you received when you registered to upload the practice information.
+If you’re ready to take that first step to either buy or sell part, or all, of an optometry practice and have a specific practice, then go to optometrymatch.com and complete all three steps.
+If you do not have a specific practice, then just complete Step 1.
 We are happy to help you.